Yashism/Fact-Checker-WhatsApp-Bot/README.md

 5. Install the required dependencies: `pip install -r requirements.txt`
 6. Set up environment variables:
 - Obtain an OpenAI API key and set it as `OPENAI_API_KEY` in your environment.
+7. Get Twilio phone number and set it up with ngrok
-7. Run the application: `python app.py`
+8. Run the application: `python app.py`

 **Use Instructions:**
 1. The application listens for incoming SMS messages containing queries.